zammad/zammad-admin-documentation/system/translations.rst

 Translations
 ************

-Translations of Zammad are processed centrally on our `Weblate instance <https://translations.zammad.org/>`_.
+Translations of Zammad are processed centrally in our `Weblate instance <https://translations.zammad.org/>`_.
-This allows non development people to review and update translation strings of the language they actually speak.
+This allows non-developers to review and update translation texts of the language they actually speak.

 Your language is in an incomplete translation state or has typos?
-Please consider helping us sorting this out!
-All you need is either a GitHub account or register directly on our instance.
+Please consider helping us in sorting this out!
+All you need is either a GitHub account or to register directly in our instance.

 Did you know?
-This is also where documentation translations are handled. 🤓
+This is also where the documentation translations are handled. 🤓

 Have a look in our
 :docs:`contribution section </contributing/start.html#translation>` in the